-There are many advantages to pedal kayaks.
-There are usually more accessory features and more storage space on these models.
-The paddles are hands-free, of course.
-This technology has many great applications, from fishing to birdwatching to photography.
+There are many advantages to pedal kayaks, and there are usually more accessory features and more storage space on these models.
+The paddles are hands-free, of course, and this technology has many great applications, from fishing to birdwatching to photography.

 In the water, the Hobie Mirage Passport 10.5 R provides excellent tracking, regardless of whether the weight on board is 150 or 200 pounds.
 Fins, pedals, and rudders comprise the Mirage Glide technology.

-This kayak is located next to the seat with a stable rudder and steering control.
+This kayak has a stable rudder and steering control next to the seat.
 It measures 34 inches across but is more comprehensive than standard kayaks to accommodate the seat and steering control.